jeffersonheard/sondra/README.rst

 Web Services
 ~~~~~~~~~~~~

-Sondra uses a regular URL scheme for its web services:
+Sondra uses a regular URL scheme for its web services.
+See the docs directory for more details:

 * Underscores in Python identifiers are replaced with more web-friendly dashes (slugs)
 * Paths address app / collection / instance (document)